 Phaeochromocytoma

 A phaeochromocytoma is a rare tumour of the adrenal glands, which sit above the kidneys.
 The tumour is mainly found in adults, although children can sometimes develop one.
-It will usually be non-cancerous although around 1 in 10 are cancerous.
+It will usually be non-cancerous although around one in 10 are cancerous.
 It's usually possible to successfully remove a phaeochromocytoma using surgery.

 How the tumour affects the adrenal glands

 The adrenal glands make the "fight or flight" hormones adrenaline and noradrenaline.
-These hormones are released into the bloodstream when needed.

 Symptoms of a phaeochromocytoma

-The symptoms of a phaeochromocytoma tend to be unpredictable, often occurring in sudden attacks lasting from a few minutes to an hour.
+The symptoms of a phaeochromocytoma tend to be unpredictable, often occurring in sudden attacks, lasting from a few minutes to an hour.

 The attacks may last longer, and become more frequent and severe, as the tumour grows.